stanford-cocolab/cocolab.stanford.edu/psych204.md

 ## Week of April 21
 Social cognition.

-Homework: Excercises on Inference about Inference, also work on [project proposals]().
+Homework: Exercises on Inference about Inference, also work on project proposals (see below).

 Readings: